-We will need some details from you including date, time, and location of the event, as well as the number of players you would like (quartet, trio, duo), and the duration of performance time.
+We will need some details from you including date, time, and location of the event, as well as the duration of performance time.
 Once those details are provided, a contract will be e-mailed for you to review and sign on-line.
 When we have received notification that the contract is signed, an invoice will be e-mailed to enable you to pay a deposit, which is usually around 20% of your total.
 The balance is due 10 days before your event.
 See “pricing” for a full price list.

 Yes.
 We have a large repertoire of music, but if you would like a song that’s not listed, we will do our best to find an arrangement of it.
 In addition, custom arrangements can be done.
 There is a nominal fee for these services – usually around $20 for the purchase of an arrangement and around $100 for us to do a custom arrangement.

 A sound system, sometimes referred to as a public address (PA) system, is not needed for each wedding.
 However, there are conditions which make a PA extremely beneficial.
 One is an outdoor wedding where there is no other sound reinforcement for the officiant.
 We have played numerous weddings where it is clear that very few of the guests are hearing the ceremony or the vows.
 For this situation, we offer a small PA with a microphone on a stand for the officiant, and one speaker, for $75.
 The musicians generally do not need additional amplification for a ceremony, since the guests are quiet during this time.
 The other scenario for which we highly recommend the PA is for a cocktail hour or dinner.
 The noise of the guests enjoying themselves can overwhelm the volume of the musicians.
 We want you and your guests to get the full enjoyment out of the music you are paying us to play, and recommend that a PA be used for any reception situation.
 The cost of that is $125.
 We are never loud.
 We simply spread the sound about the room so that more of the guests can hear it.
 Click here for more info about sound systems.